Introduction to intranet software

 - Task analysis

-Implement an intranet system in these 5 steps
+Implement an intranet system with these 5 steps

-You already know what steps you can take to try to prevent potential challenges when implementing a new intranet.
+You already know what steps you can take to try to prevent potential challenges when implementing a new intranet software.
 This is a list based off of those suggestions on the measures your company should take to make sure you are ready to implement your new intranet.

 - Budget first